pingalldg/GiBUU_FSI_Patch_to_NEUT/README.md

 ### GiBUU_FSI_Patch_to_NEUT
- Step 1:  run download package release using 'download_package.sh'
+ Step 1:  run download package release using 'download_package.sh'.

- Step 2:  follow https://gibuu.hepforge.org/trac/wiki/compiling for compilation
+ Step 2:  follow https://gibuu.hepforge.org/trac/wiki/compiling for compilation.

- Step 3 : follow https://gibuu.hepforge.org/trac/wiki/running for running the code
+ Step 3 : follow https://gibuu.hepforge.org/trac/wiki/running for running the code.

  Step 4:  replace the code/init/initNeutrino.f90 with the version available in this repo: gibuu_fsi/.....
-           (purpose is to modify initNeutrino.f90 so that it can read and initialize NEUT hard scattering events)
+           (purpose is to modify initNeutrino.f90 so that it can read and initialize NEUT hard scattering events).

- Step 5 : recompile everything with the modified code, the new executable will be located inside the directory named 'testRun'
+ Step 5 : recompile everything with the modified code, the new executable will be located inside the directory named 'testRun'.

  Step 6:  Go to the work directory and find some shell and Python scripts.